PothpothBR/PothpothBR/README.md

 f(..., ...)

-// It's short, but inline its bigger f_not_is_foo_its_only_f(
+// It's short, but in one line its bigger f_not_is_foo_its_only_f(
     ...do_somewone_in_here, ...do_more_somewone_in_here
 )